VoltDB/voltdb-kafka-connector/BUILD.md

 The VoltDB Kafka Sink Connector provides a simple, continuous link from a Kafka topic or set of topics to a VoltDB table or set of VoltDB tables.

+Build and installation instructions follow.

+See the [README](https://github.com/VoltDB/voltdb-kafka-connector) for configuration steps and instructions for running a simple demonstation application.

 The VoltDB Kafka Sink Connector is also available as a [download](https://www.voltdb.com/download-confluentconnector) -- a ready to use Java jar file that can be added to your VoltDB installation.

-Build and installation instructions follow.

-See the [README](https://github.com/VoltDB/voltdb-kafka-connector) for setup configuration and instructions for running a simple demonstation application.

 #### Building the Connector from source